karlospn/keep-your-platform-images-updated-when-using-aws-ecr-and-azure-pipelines/README.md

-# Keep your platform images updated when using AWS ECR with Azure Pipelines
+# Keep your dotnet platform images updated when using AWS ECR with Azure Pipelines

 @Work in progress.